-Not only was that breath more relieving than most in recent memory, the simple act of becoming aware of the opportunity and then taking action to better my experience of life gave me a self care high that lasted long after I had returned to automatic breathing while doing other stuff.
+I gave it a shot, and my shoulders dropped what felt like three inches.
+That breath was relieving, but the simple act of becoming curious of the opportunity, then taking action to better my experience of life gave me a self care high that lasted long after I had returned to automatic breathing while doing other stuff.

-Since then, the mantra “Every breath is an opportunity to release” really stuck with me, and has become one of my favorite things to remind myself, and my clients during our sessions.
+Since that first experience, the mantra “Every breath is an opportunity to release” has been a staple tool in my arsenal, becoming one of my favorite reminders and exploration tools for myself and my clients.
 Here’s a quick example of a few ways this idea could work for you right now:

 Disclaimer yadda yadda: The following is offered freely as felt-sense education.
 It is not therapy and does not replace medical diagnosis or treatment.
 Please use your discretion in participating in this exploration as you do so at your own risk.
 If it hurts, stop.
 If you are currently suffering from chronic pain or acute injury, attempt these instructions only under direct medical supervision.